shallox/d2r-discord-bot/README.md

-# dclone-discord
+# d2r-discord-plugin

 ![](https://img.shields.io/badge/version-0.11-blue)

-A Discord bot for reporting [DClone Tracker](https://diablo2.io/dclonetracker.php) progress changes and upcoming [planned walks](https://d2runewizard.com/diablo-clone-tracker#planned-walks) for Diablo 2: Resurrected.
+A Discord bot for reporting [DClone Tracker](https://diablo2.io/dclonetracker.php) progress changes, upcoming [planned walks](https://d2runewizard.com/diablo-clone-tracker#planned-walks) and [Terror Zone](https://d2runewizard.com/api/terror-zone) info for Diablo 2: Resurrected.
 By default it will report any progress changes at or above level 2 for All Regions, Ladder and Non-Ladder, Softcore and planned walks an hour before they start.
+Also, every hour it will report on the latest Terror Zone.

-You can also get the current progress for tracked regions and planned walks by typing `.dclone` or `!dclone` in chat.
+You can also get a list of avalable commands by typing !help in the chatt.

 ## Usage